Danny Lyon: Later work

 The Destruction of Lower Manhattan (1969) was Lyon's next work, published by Macmillan Publishers in 1969.
 The book documents the large-scale demolition taking place throughout Lower Manhattan in 1967.
 Included are photographs of soon to be demolished streets and buildings, portraits of the neighborhood's last remaining stragglers and pictures from within the demolition sites themselves.
 The book was eventually remaindered for one dollar each, but soon attained the status of a collector's item.
 It was reprinted in 2005.

 Conversations with the Dead (1971) was published with full cooperation of the Texas Department of Corrections.
-Lyon photographed in six prisons over a 14-month period in 1967-68.
+Lyon photographed in six prisons over a 14-month period in 1967–68.
 The series was printed in book form in 1971 by Holt publishing.
 The introduction points to a statement of purpose that the penal system of Texas is symbolic for incarceration everywhere.
 He states, "I tried with whatever power I had to make a picture of imprisonment as distressing as I knew it to be in reality."

 Lyon befriended many of the prisoners.
 The book also includes texts taken from prison records, letters from convicts, and inmate artwork.
 In particular, the book focuses on the case of Billy McCune, a convicted rapist whose death sentence was eventually commuted to life in prison.
 In the foreword, Lyon describes McCune as a diagnosed psychotic, who one evening, while awaiting execution, "cut his penis off to the root and, placing it in a cup, passed it between the bars to the guard."

 All of Lyon's publications work in the style of photographic New Journalism, meaning that the photographer has become immersed, and is a participant, of the documented subject.

 He is the founding member of the publishing group Bleak Beauty.
 He was greatly encouraged in his photography by curator of the Art Institute of Chicago Hugh Edwards, who gave Lyon two solo exhibits as a young man.

 Also a filmmaker and writer, Lyon's films and videos include Los Niños Abandonados, Born to Film, Willie, and Murderers.
 He has published the non-fiction book Like A Thief's Dream.

+In his book Pictures from the New World (1981), he presents a photo series documenting American motorcyclists sexually assaulting and gang raping an anonymous woman.